-- Badflank and Baby Seahorse Duo: "Badass" is too strong, "hero" might be better.
-There was a little seahorse who got lost outside Pacific Ocean City and I was around, so I help him.
+- Badflank and Baby Seahorse Duo: Really, badflank?
+Aren't you allowed to say ass here?
+Anyway, there was a little seahorse who got lost outside Pacific Ocean City and I was around, so I helped him.
 It was quick and had no emotional impact on me.

 - Bastard Angst: Let's just say my parents didn't expect me.
 I was doing good by myself, but they had so much hatred to share and I felt bad for having caused them such grief.
 Like it was my fault.
 Still, it helped me guide Hollyhock through the process, so it wasn't all bad.

 - Became Their Own Antithesis: Too late to point that out, man.
 Back in The '90s, I was in a very famous TV show.
 Young, energetic, idealistic and like an open book.
 Now, whenever people see me, they can't help but point out how old, grumpy and tired I look.
 This was especially notable when I reunited with Herb (it didn't go over so well) and Charlotte.
 They looked older and just as tired, but they still looked at me like I wasn't the same guy from back in the day, like I had "changed".
 They were right.